hybridsjs/hybrids/docs/store/usage.md

 #### Partial Values

-The `store.set` supports partial values to update the model only with subset of values.
+The `store.set` supports partial values for updating the model only with subset of values.
 If you use nested object structures, you can update them partially as well:

 ```javascript
 store.set(myUser, { address: { street: "New Street" }});